Peterborough

 • Market Deeping

-• Bull 19 Market Square Market Deeping PE6 8EA Telephone(01778) 343320
+• Bull 19 Market Place Market Deeping PE6 8EA Telephone(01778) 343320

 16th century coaching inn that is now an Everards pub.
 Olde worlde, split-level, multi-roomed pub featuring oak beams, flagstones and exposed stone walls.
 Lower level gin/wine bar with a large selection of fine gin and wines; Tapas bar open Friday and Saturday.
 Tapas/platters to share are freshly produced by the very experienced chef.
 Lounge, dining room and Woodhouse room upstairs (currently used for pool).
 Four handpumps in the main bar serve real ales from Everards and two guest breweries.
 Peterborough CAMRA was formed at the pub in 1974.
 Real cider always available.
 Dogs are welcome outside - only guide dogs inside.
 See facebook for events.